Zero Hour: Crisis in Time!: Booster Gold #0 (2008)

 In 2008, 14 years after the end of Zero Hour, an issue of Booster Gold (vol. 2) was published as "Booster Gold #0", and was announced as an official Zero Hour tie-in by DC Comics.
 The issue used the same cover style as the previous tie-ins to the event, referring to the "Crisis in Time" and using the semi-metallic "fifth color" ink used on the original Zero Hour issues.
 Like the other tie-in issues, Booster's origin was explained as part of the adventure in the issue.
 The cover was a homage to Zero Hour #4, with Ted Kord's mask replacing Wally West's, alternate Blue Beetles replacing the alternate Hawkmen and the superheroes around the edges replaced by Booster in the center.

+30th Anniversary Special

+In August 2024, DC Comics published a graphic novel, Zero Hour 30th Anniversary Special #1, to commemorate the three decades since publication of the original miniseries.
+The book consists of an all-new story co-written by original author Jurgens and Ron Marz, with a group of artists and others contributing multi-page segments, as well as alternate cover artworks.
+The new story's main character is Kyle Rayner, the last surviving member of the Green Lantern Corps at the end of Zero Hour.
+Rayner is transported to a "pocket universe" created by Hal Jordan in his guise as Parallax, where he encounters alternate versions of fellow superheroes and villains he knows fighting each other and the "oblivion wave" that had erased realities in the original series.